 SAN FRANCISCO, Nov.
-17, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Farfetch (FTCH) investors who have suffered significant losses to submit their loss now to learn if they qualify to recover their investment losses.
-Only one day remains until the November 18, 2019 lead plaintiff deadline in a securities fraud class action pending against the Company is tomorrow, November 15, 2019.
+14, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges ProPetro Holding Corp.
+(PUMP) investors who have suffered significant losses to submit their losses now to learn if they qualify to recover their investment losses.
+The lead plaintiff deadline in a securities fraud class action pending against the Company is tomorrow, November 15, 2019.

-If you invested in Farfetch between Sept.
-18, 2018 and Sept.
-17, 2019 and suffered significant losses (in excess of $50,000), you may qualify to be a lead plaintiff – one who selects and oversees the attorneys prosecuting the case.
+If you invested in ProPetro Holding Corp. between Mar.
+17, 2017 and Aug.
+8, 2019 and suffered significant losses (in excess of $50,000) you may qualify to be a lead plaintiff – one who selects and oversees the attorneys prosecuting the case.
 Contact Hagens Berman immediately to obtain additional information about this case or being a lead plaintiff.

 “We are focused on investors’ losses and the extent to which management may have misled investors about the Company’s internal controls and previously-issued financial statements,” said Hagens Berman partner Reed Kathrein.

 About Hagens Berman